MoralesCastilla/PhenoDiversity/README.md

 The modelling workflow is as follows:

-1. Parameterization of phenological models (done externally through PMP V5.0 (Chuine et al. 2013).
+1. Parameterization of phenological models (done externally through PMP V5.0; Chuine et al. 2013 Plant development models. in Phenology: an integrative environmental science.
+Springer, pp. 275-293).
 2. Climate data extraction, bias-correction and storing.
 3. Phenological forecasting (makes predictions of dates of budbreak, flowering and veraison, for a given year and variety).
 4. Determination of the climatic envelope for maturation during a baseline period (1950-1980).